learn-co-curriculum/ruby-object-attrs-readme/README.md

 ## Setter vs. Getter Methods

 Our Person class' `#name` method is referred to as a **"getter"** or reader method.
 It returns information stored in an instance variable.
-In order to make a person's name attribute writable, we need to define a **"setter"** method.
+In order to make a person's name attribute writable, we need to define a **"setter"** or writer method.

 ### Defining a Setter Method